sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

 ## Install @types packages.

 Your first order of business is to install types for packages you use.
-This is the easiest way to reduce the number of errors.
+This allows Typescript to understand them, which makes it the easiest way to reduce the number of errors.
 Basically, if you have a dependency on some package, say, `jquery`, and you see errors when you use it, you probably need a dev dependency on `@types/jquery`.
 The type definitions in `@types/jquery` give Typescript a model of jquery that it can use to provide editor support, even though jquery was written before Typescript existed.

 [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped)
 is the source for the packages in the `@types` namespace.
-Anybody can contribute new definitions, but tons of packages already have definitions, so you will probably find that most of your dependencies do too.
+Anybody can contribute new type definitions, but tons of packages already have type definitions, so you will probably find that most of your dependencies do too.

 [Here's a good starting set for typescript-eslint-parser](https://github.com/eslint/typescript-eslint-parser/commit/0a8bf69fc1d8c0967e7e67ade2fec38ddfeefeda),